 The National Health Service Corps State Loan Repayment Program

-Substance Use Disorder Workforce Loan Repayment Program
+Substance Use Disorder (SUD) Workforce Loan Repayment Program

 Indian Health Service Loan Repayment Program

-U.S. Army Pharmacists Loan Repayment Program
+U.S. Department of Defense Educational Loan Repayment Program

 Refinancing Your Student Loans

 Looking to lower your monthly student loan payment?
 Refinancing may be one way to do it — by extending your loan term, getting a lower interest rate than what you currently have, or both.
 (Please note that refinancing federal loans makes them ineligible for federal forgiveness and protections.
 Also, lengthening your loan term may mean paying more in interest over the life of the loan.)
 SoFi student loan refinancing offers flexible terms that fit your budget.

 If you are a federal student loan borrower, you should consider all of your repayment opportunities including the opportunity to refinance your student loan debt at a lower APR or to extend your term to achieve a lower monthly payment.
 Please note that once you refinance federal student loans you will no longer be eligible for current or future flexible payment options available to federal loan borrowers, including but not limited to income-based repayment plans or extended repayment plans.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.